ssquadteam/FancyPlugins/docs/src/fancydialogs/getting-started.md

 - `canCloseWithEscape`: Whether the dialog can be closed with the Escape key (default: true)
 - `body`: The body of the dialog, which can contain text (and items soon)
   - `text`: The text to display in the body of the dialog (supports MiniMessage & PlaceholderAPI)
+- `inputs`: The inputs of the dialog, which can contain text fields
+  - `textFields`: A list of text fields that can be used to collect input from the player
+    - `key`: The key to use to store the input value (can be used as a placeholder in actions)
+    - `order`: The order of the text field in the dialog
+    - `label`: The label to display above the text field (supports MiniMessage & PlaceholderAPI)
+    - `placeholder`: The initial text to display in the text field
+    - `maxLength`: The maximum length of the input
+    - `maxLines`: The maximum number of lines for the input (greater than 1 will create a multiline text field)
 - `buttons`: The buttons of the dialog, which can contain text, tooltips and actions
   - `label`: The text to display on the button (supports MiniMessage & PlaceholderAPI)
   - `tooltip`: The tooltip to display when hovering over the button (supports MiniMessage & PlaceholderAPI)